Cysharp/MagicOnion/README.md

     // ....
 ```

-Client can receive exception as gRPC's `RpcException`.
-If performance centric to avoid exception throw, you can use raw gRPC CallContext.Status(`ServiceContext.CallCaontext.Status`) and set status directly.
+The client can receive exceptions as gRPC's `RpcException`.
+If you want to avoid exception throw for performance reasons, you can use raw gRPC CallContext.Status(`ServiceContext.CallCaontext.Status`) and set status directly.

 MagicOnion's engine catched exception(except ReturnStatusException), set `StatusCode.Unknown` and client received gRPC's `RpcException`.
 If `MagicOnionOption.IsReturnExceptionStackTraceInErrorDetail` is true, client can receive StackTrace of server exception, it is very useful for debugging but has critical issue about sercurity so should only to enable debug build.

 ### Group and GroupConfiguration
 StreamingHub's broadcast system is called Group.
-It can get from StreamingHub impl method, `this.Group`(this.Group type is `HubGroupRepository`, not `IGroup`).
+It can get from StreamingHub implementation method, `this.Group`(this.Group type is `HubGroupRepository`, not `IGroup`).

-Current connection can add to group by `this.Group.AddAsync(string groupName)`, return value(`IGroup`) is joined group broadcaster so cache to field.
+Current connection can be added to the group by `this.Group.AddAsync(string groupName)`, return value(`IGroup`) is joined on group broadcaster to cache the field.
 It is enable per connection(if disconnected, automaticaly leaved from group).
 If you want to use some restriction, you can use `TryAddAsync(string groupName, int incluciveLimitCount, bool createIfEmpty)`.

 `IGroup` can pass to StreamingHub.`Broadcast`, `BroadcastExceptSelf`, `BroadcastExcept` and calls client proxy.